Create a Custom Helper in Laravel

 Laravel Helper Custom Functions

-After creating a CustomHelper.php file we can now add any number of functions inside it.
-However best practice is to create separate helpers for different set of tasks or purposes.
-To add custom helper functions to our helper file open app/Helpers/CustomHelper.php file and place following example code in it.
+After creating a CustomHelper.php file, we can now add any number of functions inside it.
+However, best practice is to create separate helpers for different sets of tasks or purposes.
+To add custom helper functions to our helper file, open the app/Helpers/CustomHelper.php file and place the following example code in it.

 <?php